kaiser-dan/proj_naive-embedded-reconstruction/docs/experiments/protocol_EMB_ex27.md

 ## Hypotheses (if applicable)

-We should see quantitatively equivalent behavior to the Naive Bayes classifier paper, reproduced below:
+We should see quantitatively equivalent behavior to the Naive Bayes classifier paper, reproduced below (proxied by dashed lines):

 <center><img src="../../results/plots/previous_results.png" alt="previous results"></center>